feriel214/LePasfait/README.md

 # Lepasfait Showcase Website
 This is a showcase website entitled Lepasfait that I created using WordPress and the Avada template.
-The website was designed to meet the specific needs of my client and showcases their work and services in an appealing and professional manner.
+The website was designed to meet the specific needs of the clients and showcases their work and services in an appealing and professional manner.

 # Technologies Used